social-media-ethics-automation/book-src-reddit/ch02_definitions/03_automation/06_a_social_media_bot-bsky.md

 - The indented lines of code gives good hints as to what it is doing: `login` is where you login to your Bluesky account, and `send_post` has the information to make as a new post.
 - Note that the line with `login` is where you would put your Bluesky account handle (login name) and your password (see the page on [setting up your Bluesky bot](../../appendix/making_bot_account.md)).
-Once you put your own handle and password in those locations, then this code will make a discord post
+Once you put your own handle and password in those locations, then this code will make a Bluesky post

 ```{figure} bsky_bot_post.png
 ---